andrewcooke/spokes/README.md

 The number of spokes in the slice is called the *length* of the pattern (see [rim compatability](#rim-compatibility)).

-Soemtimes I will use the word "pattern" to refer to an entire wheel, and sometimes to just the "pie slice".
+Soemtimes I use the word "pattern" to refer to an entire wheel, and sometimes to just the "pie slice".
 Hopefully this will be clear from the context.

 #### Pattern Groups

+In practice, common spoke patterns are symmetric - the "slice of pie" can be divided in two and the spokes on the left are a mirror reflection of those on the right.

+For example, the Crow's Feet pattern consists of three spokes, with offsets 2, 0 and -2.
+Spokes with negative offsets are reflections of their positive value, so we can describe Crow's Feet as a spoke of offset 2 reflected around a radial spoke (of offset 0).

-I describe spoke patterns in three groups:
+Thinking about symmetry in this way lets us divide spoke patterns into three groups:

-* **Group A**: Patterns where
+* **Group A**: Patterns like Crow's foot, where there is a radial spoke (offset 0) in the centre of the pattern.

+  I write these patterns omitting the the reflected spokes (but including the middle spoke).
+So Crow's foot can be written as 3,0A.

+* **Group B**: Patterns with an even number of spokes, where there is no central radial spoke.
+A very common example is 3 Cross, which is simply a 3 offset spoke and a reflected -3 offset spoke, repeated around the wheel.

+  I write these patterns omitting the reflected spokes.
+So 3 Cross is simply 3B.

+* **Group C**: Everything else!
+In other words, patterns that are not symmetric as described above (but see [radial padding](#radial-padding) below.

+  I write these patterns out completely.
+For example TODO.

-#### Radial Postfix
+#### Radial Padding

 #### Preferred Names